Windings of prime geodesics: Introduction

 For the modular orbifold $\PSL_2(\Z)\bk\h$ of area $\tfrac{\pi}{3}$, the modular form $f$ coincides with the modular discriminant $\triangle$ of weight $k=12$, and we recover the classical Rademacher symbol $\Psi$.
 Further, we will see that we are in the situation of \eqref{bullet} whenever $\G\in\mathcal{G}$, where $\mathcal{G}$ is the collection of the following families of Fuchsian groups: congruence subgroups of the modular group, maximal arithmetic noncocompact Fuchsian groups (under inclusion), genus 0 noncocompact Fuchsian groups (e.g., Hecke triangle groups).
-In these situations we are able to extend Sarnak's strategy for counting.
+In these situations we are able to extend Sarnak's strategy for counting and we obtain the following results.